If you’re wondering whether Hayu is the right addition to your streaming diet, this Hayu review will help you decide.

 Hayu has a no-questions-asked policy for cancellations.
 Simply go into the account section of the Hayu website or app and select “Cancel Subscription”.
 You can reactivate your account at any time.
 If you do, Hayu will remember your viewing history and favorites.

 Keep in mind that this process won’t work if you subscribed to Hayu through the Apple App Store, Amazon Channels or in-country service providers.
 You have to manage your subscriptions through those platforms.
 Follow their instructions if you want to cancel your Hayu subscription.

 How is Hayu’s refund policy?

 When you cancel your Hayu subscription, you will not get a refund.
 Your account remains active until the end of the current subscription period.

-Maybe Keeping Up With The Kardashians is your guilty pleasure (or maybe not so guilty, we won’t judge).
+Maybe replays of Keeping Up With The Kardashians is your guilty pleasure (or maybe not so guilty, we won’t judge).
 Or maybe you want to see the latest episode of Top Chef without waiting for it to appear on your local TV channels.

 Hayu is a great way for people around the world to watch American reality TV programming.
 A huge library of content and access to the latest episodes as soon as they air in the United States makes Hayu a huge draw for fans of reality TV.